dimkablin/dimkablin/README.md

     def say_hello(self):
         print(self.name + " is ready to work!")
-        print("Take a look at my resume in the source.")
+        print("Take a look at my CV in the source.")
 ```